roverxio/toadplatform/bundler/README.md

 ## Pre-requisites
 If you are running this project on localhost, you need to have a local node running with the contracts deployed.
 Also, the env variable `INFURA_KEY` will be set as an empty string.
 Here are the steps to set up your local node with the required contracts:
 1. Follow the instructions in the [foundry installation guide](https://book.getfoundry.sh/getting-started/installation) to set up foundry tool kit
-2. run `deploy_local.sh`.
+2. run `bash foundry_setup.sh` to install all the contract dependencies
+3. run `bash deploy_local.sh`.
 This should start a local anvil node and deploy the contracts.

 You can find the deployed contracts in the console logs.
-Copy the very first private-key from the logs and use it to populate the values of "WALLET_PRIVATE_KEY" and "VERIFYING_PAYMASTER_PRIVATE_KEY" in env variables.
+Copy the very first private-key from the logs and use it to populate the values of `WALLET_PRIVATE_KEY` and `VERIFYING_PAYMASTER_PRIVATE_KEY` in env variables.
 This key is the deployer for all the contracts.

+<ins>NOTE</ins>: In case an instance of `anvil` is already running, run `pkill -f anvil` to stop the instance before you run `run deploy_local.sh`

 ## How to run
 1. Clone the repo